ilios/user-guide/courses-and-sessions/courses/visualizations.md

 ### Instructors

-More details will be coming regarding the Instructors visualization.
-It functions in a similar manner to Vocabularies.
+The Instructors visualization functions in a similar manner to Vocabularies.
 You do get a bit more information at the higher level though - a percentage of the total.
 After clicking on the Instructor's name, it takes you down into a view showing the Vocabulary Terms tagged on this Instructor's sessions along with another graph showing Session Types for this instructor's offerings.
 Another thing it offers, because it needs to in a complicated course, is the option to filter on the lower level (horizontal bar chart).

 Here is the top level view of the Instructors Visualization in a course that has completed.
 You can see how many instructors are going to be included in the horizontal bar chart.